chris-l-waters/iris/README.md

 - **Step 2**: Optional intermediate JSON save enables faster iteration and debugging
 - **Step 3**: Embedding generation converts text chunks to vectors for semantic search
 - **Step 4**: Vector database storage in model-specific ChromaDB files with DOD metadata
+- Most of the reason this runs slowly is due to the pdfplumber table detection.
+Luckily, it only needs to be done once.

 #### DOD Document Intelligence Features
 - **Number Extraction**: Robust extraction of DOD directive numbers (DODD/DODI/DODM) from filenames and content